Learn how to make decorative letters using confetti and Mod Podge! This project is perfect for a kids’ room or craft studio.

 Skills Required: None.
 This project is extremely easy.
 You’ll be able to accomplish it even if you’ve never picked up a paintbrush or opened a bottle of Mod Podge.

 I am in the process of moving my daughter into a big girl bed and decided that we need to spruce up her decor a bit for her big girl room.
+I wanted to come up with a decoupage idea that was easy but would look super cute.

 I have been loving the confetti trend in home decor and thought I would try my hand at it with some decorative letters.